Curriculum Vitae

 Focus Medical Concentration

-OutcomeMedical concentration prepared the biochemistry foundation that later supported transition into bioinformatics and ML for health data.
+OutcomeMedical-concentration foundation that supported the move into bioinformatics and health ML.

 Data Scientist